Cherokee Nation administers 10,000th dose of COVID-19 vaccine

 TAHLEQUAH, Okla.
-(KFOR) — The Cherokee Nation this week administered its 10,000th dose of the COVID-19 vaccine to Cherokee citizens.
+(KFOR) – The Cherokee Nation says it has already administered its 10,000th dose of the COVID-19 vaccine to Cherokee citizens.

+Last week, the Cherokee Nation administered its 10,000th dose of the COVID-19 vaccine to citizens who fell within the tribe’s Phase 1 and Phase 2A priority distribution plan.

 “From Day 1 of the first doses of the COVID-19 vaccine arriving in the Cherokee Nation, we have prioritized Cherokee speakers, Cherokee elders and our health care workers who have been on the frontlines protecting all of us during the worst health crisis we’ve seen in generations,” said Principal Chief Chuck Hoskin Jr. “I appreciate our Health Services team for working so tirelessly to provide this vaccine to the most vulnerable in our communities.
 They have been effective and efficient in this process, and their work is saving lives every day.”